Cognitive Psychology

 Memory

-Early in memory research, cognitive psychologists were concerned primarily with the duration for which information could be stored in each of the cognitive components they had identified, and hence they convened upon the term “memory.” to refer to them.
+Early in memory research, cognitive psychologists were concerned primarily with the duration for which information could be stored in each of the cognitive components they had identified.
+Hence they convened upon the term “memory.” to refer to them.
 Atkinson and Shiffrin identified three major components, or "stores," of memory:

 For all human beings, working-memory capacity is actually quite limited in the number of items it can process at any one time.
 In the mid-1950s, psychologist George Miller estimated this limit to be about seven items – the proverbial “magical number seven, plus or minus two.”
 More recent researchers have shown, however, that the actual limit is only about three or four items.
 This is true even for brain surgeons, rocket scientists, and robotics engineers at the cutting edge.
 By the same token, the complexity of an individual item, or “schema,” can vary.

-• Long-Term Memory – A virtually unlimited quantity of information can be retained in long-term memory virtually indefinitely, although it can decay over time.
+A virtually unlimited quantity of information can be retained in long-term memory virtually indefinitely, although it can decay over time.
 In order for an individual to think again about information stored in long-term memory, it is necessary to retrieve it from long-term memory into working memory.
-Information is encoded as schemata, or units of neural associations among related data elements, from working memory into long-term memory for storage, and then decoded upon retrieval back into working memory.
-When a schema is retrieved into working memory, it becomes labile, or subject to further consolidation by revision or addition of new data, and is subsequently encoded back into long-term memory in the revised form.
+Information is initially encoded as schemata (units of neural associations among related data elements) from working memory into long-term memory for storage.
+When a schema is later retrieved into working memory, it is decoded for further processing.
+At that time, the schema becomes labile, or subject to further consolidation by revision or addition of new data.
+It is subsequently re-encoded back into long-term memory in the revised form for further storage.
 Lability and re-consolidation help to explain why recollections of previous events are not always accurate.

 Baddeley's Model of Working Memory